-Planning your study is important.
+It is important to understand your program structure and plan your courses for the upcoming semesters/trimesters/sessions - this is referred to as managing your progression.
 It will help you choose the right courses (subjects) to study at the right time and complete the required unit value to graduate from your degree when you plan to.

 It is each student's responsibility to enrol correctly according to your course requisites, program rules and requirements, and to be aware of the academic calendar dates.